What is Dravet Syndrome?

 Click on the images below to find out more about Dravet Syndrome or download our Understanding Dravet Syndrome leaflet.

-Find out about the genetic mutations that cause Dravet Syndrome
+Find out about the genetic mutations that cause Dravet Syndrome, genetic testing and what advances in understanding mean for future treatments.

 Symptoms of Dravet Syndrome